gvwilson/btt/src/conflict/index.md

 Sometimes, though, it isn't just one person on the team who's a problem: sometimes the whole team is dysfunctional.
-In my early thirties, for example, I worked in a data visualization startup.
+Individually,
-Individually, we were all smart, decent people.
+the people at the data visualization startup I mentioned in [%x crunch %] were all smart and decent.
 Put us together, though, and somehow our IQs canceled out, so that collectively we were as dumb as a sack full of hammers.